Wurby/RoguePickPocketTracker/README.md

 - Open an [Issue](https://github.com/Wurby/RoguePickPocketTracker/issues) with the "enhancement" label
 - Describe the feature and its benefits clearly
 - Consider contributing the implementation yourself!

----

-## 📄 License

-This project is **open source** and available under a permissive license.
-Feel free to:
-- ✅ Use and modify for personal use
-- ✅ Distribute and share with others
-- ✅ Fork and create derivative works
-- ✅ Contribute improvements back to the community

----

 **Happy Pickpocketing! 🥷💰**